 We started off at the Flandrau Science Center and Planetarium, which is located on the University of Arizona campus.
 While my husband and my son have never been to the planetarium, I’d been there many moons ago (no pun intended) to see the Pink Floyd’s Dark Side of the Moon laser show when I was an undergraduate at the U of A. Some things never change – I was happy to see that the laser show is still making an appearance.

 The Planetarium has recently undergone a renovation, though, and when I saw that there was a Groupon available, I figured it was time to take my son since he’s very curious about the solar system.
-And since it’s been more than 15 years since my last visit, I was curious to experience it through my 4 year old son’s eyes.
+And since it’s been more than 15 years since my last visit, I was curious to experience it through my son’s eyes.

 Fun and Educational